donaldali/odin-ruby/project_rspec_testing/tictactoe/README.md

 Tests for the tictactoe game from the [Project: OOP with Ruby](http://www.theodinproject.com/ruby-programming/oop).

-The tests are run through the only public method `play` and use stubs and mocks to test various gameplay possibilities.
+The tests are run through the only public method (`play`) and use stubs and mocks to test various gameplay possibilities.

+Run the tests with `rake spec`.